darktjm/gamesup/README.md

 I use the `fs-uae.conf` here as my base config for games.
 Note that ROMs are someting you'll have to figure out for yourself.
-Likewise, `min-wb` is not something I'm providing here:  It's a minimal Workbench that just boots to CLI and allows me to basic tasks.
+Likewise, `min-wb` is not something I'm providing here:  It's a minimal Workbench that just boots to CLI and allows me to do basic tasks.
 It also contains UAEQuit in `c`.
 This is how I end games.
 Where to get it is not entirely clear, but it's basically part of UAE, which just calls the UAE resident resource to shut down the emulator.
 The